viboes/std-make/doc/proposal/ordinal/Ordinal.md

     This thread Smart enums and this one safe assign of int to enum are quite interesting.
 Unfortunately there were no concrete proposal.
 *    Boost.SmartEnums has complex design to take care of iteration.
 *    BEnum.

+But most of them have been restricted to enum to string conversions.
+This paper don't takes in account this conversion, as we will have it almost for free with static reflection.

 # Proposal